xenorama/oneirotomy/version/oneirotomy_2.0.md

 ### to do

-* clean up **the.jit.thalamus** and strip initialisation routines (still quite messy)
-* _jit.anim.drive_ support (new object or tutorialpage with detailed helpfile necessary)
-* print error messages in all abstractions for unsupported arguments/attributes
 * add _preview_ functionality to **the.jit.thalamus** (not yet supported)
 * add tutorial refpage as walkthrough for different scenarios and implementation